macalinao/archie/README.md

 License
 -------

-**archetype** is released under the Apache license version 2.
+**archie** is released under the Apache license version 2.
 See LICENSE.txt for more details.

 © 2012 Ian Macalinao <ianmacalinao@gmail.com>